-Ind AS 16 and AS 10 states that the useful life and the residual life of PPE need to be revised on an annual basis.
-However, the PPE may remain under-utilized for an unknown period of time due to the COVID 19.
+Ind AS 16 and AS 10 state that the useful life and the residual life of PPE need to be revised on an annual basis.
+However, the PPE may remain under-utilized for an unknown period of time due to the COVID-19.

 Here, the management should value the useful as well as the residual life of the assets and account for any changes if the expected details differ from the previous estimates.